 Is Your Horse Happy?

 Most of us with any horse savvy feel that we have a solid sense of when our horses are happy, and that we don’t need a whole lot of scientific mumbo-jumbo to tell us so.
 However, research suggests that we may not be as skilled at discerning equine well-being as we think.
 Subtle or non-existent behavioural cues, human desensitization to equine suffering and ignorance about what well-being looks like all compromise our ability to identify equine happiness.
-Fortunately, there are objective measures that can provide greater insight into our horses’ psychological well-being.
+Fortunately, there are objective measures that can provide greater insight into horses’ psychological well-being in order to help boost your horse's happiness.
 Here, I will explore why our own understanding of a horses’ happiness is prone to error, and how we might do a better job of ensuring that our horses really are the “happy.”
 WHY IT IS HARD TO IDENTIFY A “HAPPY” HORSE 1.
-The problem of stoicism Although most of us believe that if our horses are stressed…
+The problem of stoicism Although most of us believe…

 Subscription Upgrade RequiredUpgrade your subscription now for full access or register to continue reading.